-As per January 27, 2012 (inc. shares registered on January 9, 2012), INVISIO Communications had 228 shareholders (205).
-Major shareholders are SIX SIS AG, on behalf of clients, with 25.4 percent of the stock and votes, Lage Jonason (with family and companies) with 20.2 percent or the stock and votes, and Alecta Pensionsförsäkringar with 18.1 percent of the stock and votes.
+As per December 28, 2012, INVISIO Communications had 209 (228) shareholders.
+Major shareholders are SIX SIS AG, on behalf of clients, with 22.6 percent of the stock and votes, Lage Jonason (with family and companies) with 17.6 percent of the stock and votes, and Alecta Pensionsförsäkringar with 15.6 percent of the stock and votes.

-GENERAL MEETINGS OF SHAREHOLDERS
+GENERAL MEETING OF SHAREHOLDERS

-The shareholders' right to decide on INVISIO Communications 'business activities is exercised at general meetings of shareholders.
+The shareholders' right to decide on INVISIO Communications' business activities is exercised at general meetings of shareholders.
 Shareholders who are registered in the shareholder register as per the record date and who have provided sufficient advance notice of their participation have the right to participate at general meetings and to vote on the basis of all their shares.
 Shareholders who are represented by proxy must issue a dated power of attorney for said proxy.

 The Annual General Meeting (AGM) of INVISIO Communications shall be held within six months after the end of the financial year and is usually held in April, in Stockholm.
-At the AGM, resolutions are adopted concerning - among other things - adoption of the Company's income statement and balance sheet, the consolidated income statement and consolidated balance sheet, disposition of the Company's profit or loss, discharging the Board members and CEO from liability to the Company, election of directors, the Chairman of the Board, and auditors, the setting of directors' and auditors' fees, and other items of business that are incumbent upon the AGM pursuant to the Swedish Companies Act, the Articles of Association and the Swedish Code of Corporate Governance.
+At the AGM, resolutions are adopted concerning-among other things-adoption of the Company's income statement and balance sheet, the consolidated income statement and consolidated balance sheet, disposition of the Company's profit or loss, discharging the board members and CEO from liability to the Company, election of directors, the Chair of the Board, and auditors, the setting of directors' and auditors' fees, and other items of business that are incumbent upon the AGM pursuant to the Swedish Companies Act, the Articles of Association and the Swedish Code of Corporate Governance.
 Extraordinary general meetings are held when the Board finds reason for such pursuant to the Swedish Companies Act.

-ANNUAL GENERAL MEETING 2011
+2012 ANNUAL GENERAL MEETING

-The 2011 Annual General Meeting was held in Stockholm on April 28.
-A total of 9 shareholders or their proxies were present, representing 41.3 percent of the number of shares and votes.
-The minutes from the AGM can be found on INVISIO Communications' website www.invisiocommunications.com.
+The 2012 Annual General Meeting was held in Stockholm on May 29.
+A total of 6 shareholders or their proxies were present, representing 43.3 percent of the number of shares and votes.
+The minutes from the AGM can be found on the INVISIO Communications website www.invisio.com.
 A number of the resolutions that were passed follow below.

-Chairman of the Board at that time, Heléne Vibbleus Bergquist, was elected to chair the AGM.

-The AGM resolved to adopt the Company's income statement and balance sheet for 2010, to adopt the consolidated income statement and consolidated balance sheet for 2010, to distribute the Company's deficit in accordance with the recommendation of the Board and the CEO in the 2010 Board of Directors' report (that is, to carry it forward), and to discharge the Board members and the CEO from liability for the 2010 financial year.
+Chairman of the Board Lars Röckert was elected to chair the AGM.
+The AGM resolved to adopt the Company's income statement and balance sheet for 2011, to adopt the consolidated income statement and consolidated balance sheet for 2011, to distribute the Company's deficit in accordance with the recommendation of the Board and the CEO in the 2011 Board of Directors' report (that is, to carry it forward), and to discharge the board members and the CEO from liability for the 2011 financial year.

-The AGM also resolved to authorize the Board, on one or more occasions before the next AGM, with or without deviation from the shareholders' pre-emption rights, to make decisions on the issue of new shares, stock options, and/or convertibles.
+The AGM also resolved to authorize the Board, on one or more occasions before the next AGM, with or without deviation from the share-holders' pre-emption rights, to make decisions on the issue of new shares, stock options, and/or convertibles.